fvandonkelaar/Fvandonkelaar.github.io/_pages/cv.md

 * From giant clumps to clouds - II.
 The emergence of thick disc kinematics from the conditions of star formation in high redshift gas rich galaxies, [MNRAS](https://ui.adsabs.harvard.edu/abs/2021arXiv211013165V/abstract), March 2022

 ### Talks
-* Proto-Globular Clusters Properties at the dawn of galaxy formation, 3 October 2022
-* GigaEris: The proto-globular cluster properties, 1 September 2022
 * On disc kinematics: The influence of the thin disc on star clusters, 18 March 2022
 * The Properties and Scaling Relations of GMCs in the LMC, 22 September 2019